AC-BO-Hackathon/BOPE-GPT/README.md

 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/55d0946d-c1ba-4d77-87db-a89d7f3227be)

 *4. A typo case of the first objective

 "The four outputs are equally important, and we want to minimize all of them."
 [obj: maximize sum of y1-y4]

 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/45987c4d-8ad3-47e5-b68f-506b0d0c5a58)

+In this case, we modified the prompt with a typo, and keep all the other utility & target function as the same with case 1.

 From the result of the above three cases, we can see that the LLM is working very well and can identify the requirement of the process by changing the prompts.